sidhrth04/100xdevs/http.md

 What is HTTP Server?
 - Some code that follows http protocol and is able to communicate with clients (Similar to call app in our phone which lets us communicate with friends)

+1) In the end it is basically Client throwing some information at server
+2) Server doing something with that information
+3) Server responding back with the final result